rx-angular/rx-angular/libs/template/push/src/lib/Readme.md

  ## Use render strategies (`strategy`)

- Let' see how we can work with strategies in the template.
+ Let's see how we can work with strategies in the template.
  If you are not familiar with this concept, you can read more details on [render strategies](https://github.com/rx-angular/rx-angular/blob/main/libs/cdk/render-strategies/docs/README.md) especially the section [usage-in-the-template](https://github.com/rx-angular/rx-angular/blob/main/libs/cdk/render-strategies/docs/README.md#usage-in-the-template) if you need more clarity.

 `*rxLet` accepts static values e.g. `number`